meganchu2/183/Final project.md

 ![Untitled2940c6daf03d9f546.png](https://www.pastepic.xyz/images/2018/12/14/Untitled2940c6daf03d9f546.png)
 <sub>Figure 3: Notice that at DNA regions around a distance of 100K (upstream and downstream) from a transcription start site have more contacts with that transcription start site, and DNA regions around a distance of 200K (upstream and downstream) from a CTCF binding site have more contacts with that CTCF binding site.
 [4]</sub>

-The **learned correction parameters** are determined using an explicit-factor model from Yaffe and Tanay, and they will normalize the technical biases while trying to avoid normalizing the biological biases.
+The **learned correction parameters** are determined using an explicit-factor model from Yaffe and Tanay, and they will normalize the technical biases without normalizing the biological biases.

 Our mapped read pairs can be organized in a format called the contact matrix.